mzufferey/omics/index.md

 e a method that compares multiple networks ofunlimited size at the level oflinks and nodes.
 Our novel method, CoDiNA (Co-expression Differencial Network Analysis), is imple- mented as an R package that also includes an interactive tool for network visualization

+This report proposes a framework for integrating known genetic pathways into a differential network analysis of two populations.
+The framework allows any association measure to be used, and a general measure for differen- tial connectivity is considered.
+Statistical significance is evaluated through a permutation testing procedure.
+The methodology is implemented in R and is available on GitHub at https://github.com/tgrimes/dnapath

 ### Python packages

  https://github.com/bioFAM/MOFA.